bartbzd/bartbzd/README.md

 ## **Hi, I'm Bart** :wave:

-### **About Me**
+### **About Me** :us: & :poland:
-Self learning front end development to get comfortable with building websites, learn new technologies and see what's possible. :us:/:poland:
+Self learning front end development to get comfortable with building websites, learn new technologies and see what's possible.
 <br>

 ### **What I'm currently working on:**